CFO Services for Small Business

 If you’re now convinced an outsourced CFO would be an asset to your business, you are likely now wondering “how much does an outsourced CFO cost?”
 Let’s break this down by the different business models that can define how an outsourced CFO relationship works:

 While a part-time or fractional CFO won’t have a full-time salary, sometimes these experts do work for a flat monthly rate.
 This rate is sometimes determined based on the specific services and insights you need to leverage, or sometimes the rate includes any and all of the CFO’s services for a set number of hours per month.
-Depending on your needs and the specific CFO functions you would like to outsource, a part-time CFO salary will range anywhere from $1,000-$12,000 a month.
+Depending on your needs and the specific CFO functions you would like to outsource, a part-time CFO salary will range anywhere from $1,000-$12,000 a month, which is significantly cheaper on average than the average CFO salary.

 Virtual CFO services encompass all the functions and expertise we’ve already described.
 They are simply provided across a distance through virtual conferences and other cloud communication, instead of meeting in person.
 The rates for a virtual CFO, on average, will not differ much from the other costs above.
 The monthly fee for a virtual cfo starts at $1000 per month, while their hourly rate will be in alignment with industry standards of $250-$400 an hour.